-In this post “How to draw a floor plan” I will show you that it’s easier than you may think.
+If you have ever wanted to learn how to draw a floor plan then I’ve got you.
+I will show you just how easy it is to draw your own floor plan and I will give you two ways to do it.
 If you can use a tape measure and draw some straight lines with a ruler, you can do this!

 Why is drawing a floor plan to scale important?

 Drawing a floor plan to scale is important for a few reasons.
 First, it will save you lots of time and energy.
 Imagine you want to rearrange the furniture in your room.
 Normally you would move the furniture around, and around, until you’ve figured out what fits and what looks good.
 Then after hours of exhausting hard work, you may not even be happy with the results.